 Just because you sweat heavily from time to time doesn’t mean you’re destined for a life of bland style.
-You can switch up your office attire by wearing colors that show sweat the least.
+You can switch up your attire by wearing colors that show sweat the least.

-Shirt Colors That Show Sweat the Least
+Colors That Don't Show Sweat

-When looking for shirts that mask sweat marks, it’s best for go for the extremes — either very light or super dark colors (with a few exceptions).
+When looking for shirts that mask sweat marks, it’s best to go for the extremes — either very light or super dark colors (with a few exceptions).
 So what colors show sweat the least?
 Here are a few of our favorites:

 Pro tip: If you really want to hide sweat marks while maintaining your fashion dignity, wear a fitted black dress shirt with a dark gray suit or olive pants.
 Read more tips to wear a black dress shirt.

 Style tip: Try pairing a navy dress shirt with a taupe wool suit for a stylish take on navy.

 Pink and pit sweat may sound like a recipe for disaster.
 But before dismissing the pink shirt, consider pale pink rather than pastel.

 Style tip: Pair a navy plaid shirt with light khakis for a modern twist.

 Beyond the color of your shirt, there are a few more tricks to conceal sweat marks:

 1. Consider the Material.
 While color matters in the plight to disguise your sweat marks, materials also play a huge role in sweat showing through.
-Choose breathable, natural materials that block sweat like cotton and bamboo and avoid moisture-wicking materials that push sweat outward.
+Choose breathable, natural materials that block sweat like cotton or bamboo and avoid moisture-wicking materials that push sweat outward.

 2. Wear a Sweat Proof Undershirt.
 Thompson Tee sweat proof undershirts free you to wear any color dress shirt you want.
 The lightweight underarm barrier completely blocks sweat so it won’t show through to your shirt — no matter how sweaty you get.
 With crewneck, V-neck and deep V-neck options, no one will know your secret to staying sweat free all day long.